edimkou/SoC/README.md

 # SoC
-Creation of a ASIC that performs computations with vectors.
+Creation of an ASIC that performs computations with vectors.

 Team members: Dimkou Eleni,
 		   Karagiannis Marios,